skipper-soft-ai/mdigital-poc/Readme.md

 This project is developed to demonstrate basic features of Browserstack 'Automate' platform

 ## Prerequisites
+You should be a registered Browserstack user (Automate platform).
+You should get a username and an accesskey from browserstack portal

 To work with the project you should have `NodeJS` and `npm` installed.
 It's tested with `NodeJS v19.5.0` and `npm 9.3.1`